SUMGlobal/dspe/README.md

 # hwk (hello-world-kotlin)

-This repo has been created to demonstrate a bug, that we believe to be in Micronaut.
+This repo has been created to demonstrate a bug, that we believe to be in Micronaut (https://github.com/micronaut-projects/micronaut-grpc/issues/235).
 We have taken the hello-world-kotlin example from the micronaut-gprc project and created separate client and server services.
 Both services support Micronaut's logger (`/mgmt/logger`) and health (`/mgmt/health`) management endpoints.